ampproject/amp-toolbox/optimizer/README.md

 ## Usage

 You can find a sample implementation [here](demo/simple/).
-If you're using the express middleware, please use the [AMP Optimize Middleware](../optimizer-express).
+If you're using the express middleware, please use the [AMP Optimizer Middleware](../optimizer-express).

 Install via: